cedadev/jasmin-help-hugo-hinode/content/docs/interactive-computing/jasmin-notebook-service-with-gpus.md

 ## Starting a Notebook Server with GPUs

-In order to start a Notebook Server with GPUs enabled, go to the initial start page and click on the "Launch Server" button:

-{{< image src="img/docs/jasmin-notebook-service-with-gpus/notebook-server-start-page.png" caption="Notebook server start page" wrapper="col-9 mx-auto text-center">}}

-Then select the "GPU" option and click "Start":
+When starting your notebook server, you will be presented with a profile picker.
+Select the **GPU mode** option to start a notebook server with GPU access:

 {{< image src="img/docs/jasmin-notebook-service-with-gpus/notebook-server-select-gpu.png" caption="Selecting the GPU notebook server" wrapper="col-9 mx-auto text-center">}}

+See the [main notebook service page]({{% ref "jasmin-notebooks-service" %}}) for details about the different profile options.

 ## Which packages are available by default?

-Check the top-right corner of a Notebook session to see which _kernel_ that is being used.
+Check the top-right corner of a Notebook session to see which _kernel_ is being used.
-If you don't need any specialist Machine Learning (ML) libraries, you would typically choose `Python 3 + Jaspy` as this has many of the common open-source packages used within environmental science:
+If you don't need any specialist Machine Learning (ML) libraries, you would typically choose the latest Jaspy (Python) kernel, which has many of the common open-source packages used within environmental science:

 {{< image src="img/docs/jasmin-notebook-service-with-gpus/notebook-kernel.png" caption="Notebook kernel"  wrapper="col-6 mx-auto text-center">}}